mailpile/python-passcrow/docs/README.md

    Helpers have no access to user data, until recovery is initiated.

-3. The application (or user) can adjust and balance reliability against security, by relying on multiple Passcrow Helpers and tuning "N-of-M" parameters when generating key fragments and choosing identity verification strategies.
+3. The application (or user) can adjust and balance reliability against security, by relying on multiple Passcrow Servers and tuning "N-of-M" parameters when generating key fragments and choosing identity verification strategies.

-The process also has the following characteristics, assuming the Passcrow Helpers are well implemented and not malicious:
+The process also has the following characteristics, assuming the Passcrow Servers are well implemented and not malicious:

 1. Recovery does not take place without informing the user.

-2. Clear-text user data and recovery key fragments are only kept in RAM, and only for a limited time.
+2. Clear-text user data and Recovery Key Fragments are only kept in RAM, and only for a limited time.

-3. Communications between the application and Passcrow Helpers can be anonymous and strongly encrypted, e.g. over Tor.
+3. Communications between the application and Passcrow Servers can be anonymous and strongly encrypted, e.g. over HTTPS and/or Tor.

 ## Protocol